TUDOR Black Bay Chrono

 - 41 mm steel case

-At Baselworld 2017, the famous Black Bay family welcomes a new model, its first chronograph powered by the Manufacture Calibre MT5813, column wheel and vertical clutch.
+The famous Black Bay family introduced the first TUDOR chronograph, powered by the self-winding Manufacture Calibre MT5813, with a column wheel and vertical clutch.
+This model is now available in an S&G version.

 COLUMN WHEELAND VERTICAL CLUTCH